copyninja/copyninja.info/content/devops/my_mail_setup.rst

 :slug: email_setup
 :author: copyninja
 :tags: email, notmuch, mbsync
-:summary: Brief description on my email setup on my laptop
+:summary: Brief description of my email setup.

 I've been using personal email setup for quite long and have not documented it anywhere.
 Recently when I changed my laptop (a post is pending about it) I got